Advanced purchase required. Click Here to Book Your Tour or call 888-968-6878.

-From Union Square, up to Central Park West, and back down to the Village/Chelsea border, Subway Art Tour One is a unique survey of ten subway stations and their permanent art installations.
+From Union Square, up to Lincoln Center, and back down to the Village/Chelsea border, Subway Art Tour One is a unique survey of ten subway stations and their permanent art installations.
 You will discover a part of New York that few visitors or New Yorkers take the time to see: a museum at the core of the Big Apple.
 The artwork surrounds the harried locals everyday, yet it goes unnoticed.
 What a shame that is!
 We shall take our time to explore.
 Step aboard for an eye-opening ride!

 The first subway train set off from the City Hall station in October 1904.
 From this time to the present, art has been a feature of New York’s subway system.
 In its early years, the art served as directional and identifying signs in mosaic tiles, used because of their durability.
 Tile mosaics remain the preferred medium artwork in the 20th and 21st centuries.